Canadian Real Estate Trends Are More Important Than "The Numbers"

 Really?

-For a few years afterwards I kinda lived by that philosophy.
+For a few years afterward I kinda lived by that philosophy.

 If the income minus the expenses looked good, then it was a good deal, end of story.
 I basically ignored all the larger Canadian real estate trends that surrounded the property.